ekamperi/ekamperi.github.io/_posts/2021-04-14-longest-non-repeating-substring.md

 description: How to find the longest substring with non-repeating characters in a string
 ---

 I have been doing some interviews for job positions like data scientist, machine learning engineer, and software developer during the past months.
 To prepare for the coding part of these interviews and brush up on my algorithmic thinking and programming skills, I decided to do some ad-hoc practicing.
 There are lots of websites with coding challenges of varying difficulty.
 Some examples include [Leetcode](https://leetcode.com/), [HackerRank](https://www.hackerrank.com/), [Topcoder](https://www.topcoder.com/), and others.
 Although I kind of dislike the contrived nature of these quizzes, I joined Leetcode nonetheless.
-Anyway, I picked a problem under the "medium" difficulty caterory that I'll blog about today.
+Anyway, I picked a problem under the "medium" difficulty category that I'll blog about today.
 The problem is about **finding the longest substring with non-repeating characters in a string**.

 ### Problem formulation
 Given a string *s*, find the length of the longest substring without repeating characters.